patrickward/padd/README.md

 # PADD - Personal Assistant for Daily Documentation

-A super simple, local, markdown-based personal information system for capturing and organizing thoughts, tasks, and knowledge.
+A simple, local, markdown-based personal information system for capturing and organizing thoughts, tasks, and knowledge.
 PADD serves as a personal command center for managing my daily workflow and information.

 ### Why?